-For more recommendations, look in the Obsessions cloud at lower right for Book Recommendations, Metropolitan Museum of Art, New York City Sculpture, Painting, Poetry, Music, Painting, Sculpture, and Washington National Gallery.
+Want more recommendations?
+Look in the Obsessions cloud at lower right for Book Recommendations, Metropolitan Museum of Art, Museums, New York City Sculpture, Painting, Poetry, Music, Sculpture, and Washington National Gallery.

 Neel, Janet.
 Death’s Bright Angel (and the rest of the Francesca Wilson / John McLeish series, in order).
 First in a series of well-written cozy English mysteries with Francesca Wilson and John McLeish, that often involve musicians.
 I’ve read every book in the series at least twice, which is rare for me.